-- They require regular upfront payments, versus postpaid plans, which are billed at the end of each contract period.
+- They require regular upfront payments, versus postpaid plans (pay monthly), which are billed at the end of each contract period.

 - Prepaid plans have expiry periods that range from as little as 10 days up to 365 days, though most are around 30 days.

-- Prepaid plans work on a recharge basis, where you pay for an allotment of calls, texts and data to use within a period of time.
-Once you have used your call credit, or reached your expiry date, you buy another recharge.
+- Prepaid plans work on a recharge basis, where you pay for an allotment of calls, texts and data to use within a specific period.
+Once you have used your call credit or reached your expiry date, you buy another recharge.

-- Recharges can be purchased directly from your phone, by calling your provider or using its website, with some larger providers also offering prepaid top up vouchers at supermarkets and other retail outlets.
+- Recharges can be purchased directly from your phone, by calling your provider or using its website.
+Plus, some larger providers also offer prepaid top-up vouchers at supermarkets and other retail outlets.